wcarc-on/wcarc-site/900/index.md

 1. Carefully remove the control board then toss it into your junk box - there are some useful parts on it, but it is not needed for our application.
 2. Carefully strip out the extra wiring harness, it is not needed.
-3. The input and output can be left as standard sma connenctors.
-I find the sma's a bit fragile for use on heavy coax as seen on a typical 900MHz antenna cable.
-You have 2 choices, make a short flexible adapter cable to adapt the output from sma to whatever your coax is, or you can replace the output connector with an N type and that is a bit of a challenge.
+3. The input and output can be left as standard SMA connectors.
+I find the SMA's a bit fragile for use on heavy coax as seen on a typical 900MHz antenna cable.
+You have 2 choices, make a short flexible adapter cable to adapt the output from SMA to whatever your coax is, or you can replace the output connector with an N type and that is a bit of a challenge.
 Unless you are experienced at building up cables for this frequency I suggest you take the easy way out.
 4. Wire the fan to run continuously by connecting XXXX.
 5. Make up a power supply cable, connecting XXXXXX.
 6. Apply power and confirm that the amp is correctly wired.